LaunchLee/LaunchLee/README.md

 - 👓 I'm interested in anime.
 - 🚗 I'm mostly doing contributes for others' projects on my passing ways.
 - 📮 Though I'm not good at communication, to reach me at [email](mailto:lee2487596275@outlook.com).
-- 🏫  I'm currently in the last semester of my college.
+- 🏫 I'm currently living in society.

 ## Preferences